oracle-livelabs/apex/online-bookstore-app/12-onboarding/12-onboarding.md

 34. Click **Save**.

 ## Task 6: Run the Application

+In this task, you will run the lab and test various functionalities, including Sign Up, Forgot Password, and Login/Signup with Google Account.

 1. Run the application and click **New here?
 SignUp** to create a new account.